ovh/docs/pages/web_cloud/web_hosting/info_http2_rapidreset/guide.en-gb.md

 ---
-title: "How to mitigate the HTTP/2 Rapid Reset vulnerability ?"
+title: "How to mitigate the HTTP/2 Rapid Reset vulnerability"
-excerpt: "Find out how to manage with the HTTP/2 Rapid Reset vulnerability"
+excerpt: "Find out how to manage the HTTP/2 Rapid Reset vulnerability"
 updated: 2023-10-13
 ---

-## Introductions
+## Introduction

 On October 10th 2023, researchers and vendors disclosed an HTTP/2 protocol behavior allowing to perform a denial-of-service (DoS) using Layer 7.

-Labelled CVE-2023-44487 an attacker can leverage this issue to create additional load on web servers which could lead to denial of service by using HTTP/2 protocol.
+Labelled CVE-2023-44487, an attacker can leverage this issue to create additional load on web servers which could lead to denial of service by using HTTP/2 protocol.

-An attacker can exploit the vulnerability by quickly initiating and canceling a large number of HTTP/2 streams over an established connection causing excessive resource consumption on server-side with minimal client-side attacker cost.
-This technical circumvents the server's concurrent stream maximum limit because incoming stream are reset faster than subsequent streams arrive.
+An attacker can exploit the vulnerability by quickly initiating and cancelling a large number of HTTP/2 streams over an established connection causing excessive resource consumption server-side with minimal client-side attacker cost.
+This technically circumvents the server's concurrent stream maximum limit because incoming streams are reset faster than subsequent streams arrive.

-Several variations using different query order resulted from the first behavior identified allowing to bypass mitigations based on rate of inbound reset stream.
+Several variations using different query orders resulted from the first behaviour identified, allowing to bypass mitigations based on the rate of inbound reset streams.

 ## Impacts on OVHcloud products